rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-17-b767e53f9707ad8f-listing-of-new-securities-of-rdb-infrastructure-and-power-limited.md

 stocks:
 - RDBINFRA
 tags:
+- conversion
+- equity
 - listing
+- lock-in
 - preferential-issue
-- warrant-conversion
-- equity-shares
-- lock-in
-- rdb-infrastructure
 title: Listing of new Securities of RDB Infrastructure and Power Limited
 ---